Resurrecting Gravitational Vector Modes and their Magnetogenesis: Introduction

-Building on the above findings, this work presents new insights on magnetogenesis from non-trivial ICs of gravitational vector modes (V-modes)\footnote{Not to be confused with the Stokes parameter V, often named V mode, describing circular polarization.}.
-The main mechanism considered is based on the presence of vorticity in the decoupled plasma, which induces an electric field and subsequently sources a magnetic field due the Maxwell-Faraday structure relation.
-This vorticity can be generated either from V-modes at linear order in perturbation theory, or from scalar perturbations at second order.
-However, as was shown in~\cite{Matarrese:2004kq,PMF_2ndOrder5,PMF_2ndOrder3}, second order perturbations are too small to generate enough vorticity to source PMFs.
-Therefore, we focus on the generation of PMFs from V-modes at linear order in perturbation theory.
-We start by a brief theoretical overview of V-modes and MFs in curved spacetime in Section~\ref{Sec:Theory}.
+We start by a brief theoretical overview of $\mathcal{V}$-modes and MFs in curved spacetime in Section~\ref{Sec:Theory}.
 Then, in addition to the isocurvature IC between neutrinos and photons~\cite{Itchiki_V-modes,Lewis:2004kg,Rebhan:1991sr,Rebhan:1994zw}, we consider non-zero IC on the neutrino octupole and a third IC we call the Sourced Mode (SMD).
-In the latter, an exotic species' anisotropic stress directly sources the V-modes suddenly at a given early but finite time of the primordial Universe.
+In the latter, an exotic species' anisotropic stress directly sources the $\mathcal{V}$-modes suddenly at a given early but finite time of the primordial Universe.
 We remain agnostic on the origin of these ICs, and we treat them in a phenomenological way, as elaborated in Section~\ref{Sec:ICs}.
 Moreover, we find the best-fit parameters for each IC to Planck 2018 TT, TE, EE +lowE+lensing~\cite{Planck_Primary,Planck_Lensing}, SPT-3G 2018 TT, TE and EE~\cite{Dutcher_etal,Balkenhol_etal} and Baryon Acoustic Oscillations (BAO) data from the 6 degree Field Galaxy Survey (6dFGS)~\cite{6dFGS}, BOSS~\cite{BOSS_DR7,BOSS_DR12} and eBOSS~\cite{eBOSS_DR16} surveys (which we collectively label BAO).
-We also study the co-existence of both tensor and V-modes in each IC case.
+To be specific, we constrain the parameters associated to $\mathcal{V}$-modes with these data, and derive the shape of the PMF power spectrum from them.
+We also study the co-existence of both tensor and $\mathcal{V}$-modes in each IC case.
 We present the results, including the produced PMF from each IC, in the corresponding subsections of Section~\ref{Sec:ICs}.
 We present a brief comparison of the CMB power spectra between the different ICs in Section~\ref{Sec:CMB_Spectra} before concluding in Section~\ref{Sec:Conclusion}.